diazlp/todo_list-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was published at [XXX](https://pokedex-favs.netlify.app/).
+This project was published at [Todo List App](https://todo-list-simple-app.netlify.app/).

 ## Available Scripts